xavenna/stellar-enigma/tutorial.md

 The stellar object format stores data in key-value pairs. key is a string, value can be an int, string, or comma-delimited list of integers.\
 Example pairs:\
-    {oa:2,1,3,4} - field "oa" contains a comma-delimited list of integers {txt:"hello"} - field "txt" contains the string "hello"
+* {oa:2,1,3,4} - field "oa" contains a comma-delimited list of integers
+* {txt:"hello"} - field "txt" contains the string "hello"
+* {p:3} - field "p" contains the number 3

 Each line corresponds to an entry, and all attributes for that entry are concatenated.

 ### Explor Format
 The explor format is a legacy format from stellar-enigma's predecessor, explor-v2.
 Data is stored in a backtick (`) delimited list with no field names.\
-A backtick is not required after the final element
+A backtick is not required after the final element.\
+Lines prefixed with '#' are ignored.